GMLC-TDC/HELICS/docs/installation/windows.md

 ```bash
 $ cmake-gui ../
 ```
 If this fails that is because mingw-w64-x86_64-qt5 was not installed.
 If you did install it the cmake gui window should pop up. click the Advanced check box next to the search bar.
 Then click Configure.
 A window will pop up asking you to specify the generator for this project.
-Select MSYS Makefiles from the dropdown menu.
-Then click the Specify native compilers check box and click next.
-Enter C:/msys64/mingw64/bin/gcc.exe for the C compiler and C:/msys64/mingw64/bin/g++.exe for the C++ compiler and click finish.
-Once the Configure process finished several variables will show up highlighted in red.
+Select "MSYS Makefiles" from the dropdown menu.
+The native compilers can be used and will most likely default to gcc.
+The compilers can also be specified manually.
+Select Finish;  once the configure process completes finished several variables will show up highlighted in red.
 Since this is the first time setup the Boost and ZeroMQ library.
-Below are the following cmake variables that need to be verified.
+Below are the following cmake variables that could to be verified.

-* BUILD_CXX_SHARED_LIB should be checked as GridLAB-D dynamically links with the shared c++ library of HELICS
+* BUILD_SHARED_LIBS should be checked if you are using HELICS with GridLAB-D, GridLAB-D dynamically links with the shared c++ library of HELICS, the default is off so you would need to change it

+For others the advanced checkbox can be selected to see some other variables

 * Boost_INCLUDE_DIR C:/msys64/mingw64/include
 * Boost_LIBRARY_DIR_DEBUG/RELEASE C:/msys64/mingw64/bin
-* Boost_UNIT_TEST_FRAMEWORK_LIBRARY_DEBUG/RELEASE C:/msys64/mingw64/bin/libboost_unit_test_framework-mt.dll
+* Boost_UNIT_TEST_FRAMEWORK_LIBRARY_DEBUG/RELEASE C:/msys64/mingw64/bin/libboost_unit_test_framework-mt.dll.a
-* CMAKE_CXX_FLAGS -std=c++14
 * CMAKE_INSTALL_PREFIX /usr/local or location of your choice
 * ZeroMQ_INCLUDE_DIR C:/msys64/mingw64/include
 * ZeroMQ_INSTALL_PATH C:/msys64/mingw64
-* ZeroMQ_LIBRARY C:/msys64/mingw64/bin/libzmq.dll
+* ZeroMQ_LIBRARY C:/msys64/mingw64/bin/libzmq.dll.a
 * ZeroMQ_ROOT_DIR C:/msys64/mingw64

-Once these cmake variables have been correctly verified click Configure.
-Once that is complete click Generate then once that is complete the CMake GUI can be closed.
+Once these cmake variables have been correctly verified click Configure if anything was changed.
+Once that is complete click Generate then once that is complete the CMake-gui can be closed.

-Back in the MSYS2 command window type:
+Back in the MSYS2 command window\[ make sure you are in the build directory\] type:
 ```bash
 $ make -j x
 ```
 where x is the number of threads you can give the make process to speed up the build.
-Then once that is complete type:
+Then once that is complete type:  `make -j` will just use the number of cores you have available
 ```bash
 $ make install
 ```
 unless you changed the value of CMAKE_INSTALL_PREFIX everything the default install location /usr/local/helics_2_1_0.
-This install path will be referred to as HELICS_INSTALL for the next section.
+This install path will be referred to as HELICS_INSTALL for the sections related to GridLab-D

+### Compiling with clang